TnTech-ECE/F25_Team6_SpaceWeatherStation/Reports/Project_Proposal.md

 \text{TEC} = \int_A^B N(s) \, ds
 $$

-&nbsp; &nbsp; &nbsp; &nbsp; By convention, the measurement of a total electron content unit (TECU) is defined as follows:
+By convention, the measurement of a total electron content unit (TECU) is defined as follows:

 $$
 1~\text{TECU} = 10^{16}~\text{electrons/m}^2